List of Assassination Classroom characters: Other characters

-A Russian assassin and the one who trained Irina.
+A Russian assassin and the one who trained Irina before.
 He initially comes to Kunugigaoka Junior High School to take Irina back with him, feeling she is not capable of assassinating Koro-sensei, but she manages to prove otherwise.
 He later returns to help train Class 3-E, teaching Nagisa a powerful technique to use against his opponents.
+In one of his missions, he is wounded by the Reaper who uses a gun while not being detected.
+In later episodes the Reaper reveals this fact during the Reaper's attempt to assassinate Koro-sensai.
+He later appears in an episode where he finds Nagisa at the class 3-E restaurant.